Erik84750/Nextion_DCC-EX_enclosure/README.md

   d. the 2 front LED's are 3mm.
 See drawing right below for instructions on cutting/removing/resoldering 3mm LED's on casing front.
 "1" shows LED's to be removed from PCB.
 "2" shows LED to be cut to minimize idle current flow.
+  The LED's power is common anode; the LED cathodes need a 1 to 10k 1/8W resistor befor connection to their respective negative supply poles.

   e. the external tethering jack 3.5mm receptacle needs to be this version as a reference: https://tinyurl.com/3r4jh7u7